friendsofstrandseq/mosaicatcher-docs/docs/installation.md

 # Clone the repository and its submodules
 git clone --recurse-submodules https://github.com/friendsofstrandseq/mosaicatcher-pipeline.git && cd mosaicatcher-pipeline

-# In each submodule, pull from plain git, initialise and pull LFS objects
+# In each submodule, initialize and pull
 git submodule update --init --remote --force --recursive
 ```